elevatelearning/el-site/content/insights/how-to-become-a-better-learner/index.md

 Deep work is another approach to concentrating on complex tasks without distraction.
 Computer Science Professor, Cal Newport, introduced this as a state in which one is able to dedicate sufficient time to cognitive tasks, uninterrupted by technologies such as email or social media.
 The opposite of deep work is shallow work, which is a series of minor tasks that fill up your work day.
 Shallow work can look like draft emails, several open tabs all while receiving and making phone calls throughout the day.
 Very few of these tasks, let alone your more complex tasks, actually get done.

-Calport explains that the skill of being able to focus on cognitively-taxing tasks is one of the most valuable, as it helps people grasp complex concepts quickly and improve efficiency in performance generally.
+Newport explains that the skill of being able to focus on cognitively-taxing tasks is one of the most valuable, as it helps people grasp complex concepts quickly and improve efficiency in performance generally.
 However, it is a rare skill in the modern workplace.

 The following steps will help you develop the skill of deep work, which will ensure you gain the most value from your learning experiences: